ankit5646/carRental/README.md

 # About the project

-  <p>A <b>car rental</b> website is an online platform that allows users to rent cars for personal or business use.
+  <p>A <b>car rentals</b> website is an online platform that allows users to rent cars for personal or business use.
 The website provides an easy-to-use interface for searching, comparing, and reserving cars from a wide selection of vehicles that vary in make, model, size, and price.</p>

-👉 Live Demo: <a href='https://car-rental-pcexwfwvp-devrahuls.vercel.app/'>Live Demo</a>
+👉 Live Demo: SOON.......Live Demo</a>

 <h3>Build with:</h3>

 » Sass / Scss <br>
-» React JS
+» React JS / React Router Dom